Development at All Causes

 The country’s modernisation and industrialisation strategies, which began under Prime Minister Marshall Sarit Thanarat and continued until the 1st Edition of the National Economic Development Plan (1961-1966), have transformed Thailand, particularly Bangkok and the surrounding area, into a great example of the ecological crisis of an industrialising urbanised society.

-Even though pollution was not yet on the public agenda at the time, there was a toxic accident, such as manganese poisoning in workers at a battery factory in Bangkok in 1964.
+Even though pollution was not yet on the public agenda, there was a toxic accident, such as manganese poisoning in workers at a battery factory in Bangkok in 1964.

-During the decade of 1967, the use of natural resources without precautions to prevent negative consequences exacerbated the environmental problem.
+During the 1967 decade, the use of natural resources without taking precautions to avoid negative consequences exacerbated the environmental problem.
 In this decade, the Thai environmental movement arose in response to water pollution in the Mae Klong River caused by manufacturing industries (during 1972-1973).

-University students founded the conservation club, which was an integral part of the mass uprising on October 14th, 1973.
+The conservation club was founded by university students and was an integral part of the mass uprising on October 14th, 1973.
 Thai student activists also took on a larger role shortly after the event.

-Early industrial pollution was associated with transboundary movement of polluting industries, such as the movement to fight for the cancellation of mining concessions in the Thai Gulf by TEMCO Company, whose largest shareholder is Union Carbide Company, based in the United States.
-There was a protest against the construction of a nuclear power plant in Ao Pai, Chonburi province, a protest against the construction of a petrochemical plant, and a campaign against air and water pollution.
+Early industrial pollution was associated with transboundary movement of polluting industries, such as the fight to cancel mining concessions in the Thai Gulf by TEMCO Company, whose largest shareholder is Union Carbide Company, based in the United States.
+There was a protest against the construction of a nuclear power plant in Ao Pai, Chonburi province, as well as a protest against the construction of a petrochemical plant and a campaign against air and water pollution.

 The United Nations Conference on the Human Environment in Stockholm, Sweden, has had numerous benefits for environmental awareness in Thailand.
-In the government sector, there has been a structural change in term of law, the preparation of new organisation and mechanism used in managing the environment, especially, the Act of Environment Quality Promotion and Control in 1975, which has become the beginning of more obvious environmental measure of the government.
-There have been environmental courses offered in universities, and the number of environmental private development organisations has grown.
+In the government sector, there has been a structural change in terms of law, the preparation of new organisations and mechanisms used in managing the environment, particularly the Act of Environment Quality Promotion and Control in 1975, which has become the beginning of more visible environmental measures of the government.
+Environmental courses have been offered in universities, and the number of environmental organizations have grown.